n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command is used to list down all files in current working directory
 ## >> command
 This command is used to append content in a file
-~
+## find command
+This command is used to find a given file from anywhere you specified ~